pseudocodeio/pseudocode/README.md

 ```
 draw a circle at 100 100
-draw a circlea at the center
+draw a circle at the center
 ```

 Their attributes are width, height, radius, size, diameter